Exploring The 10+ Best Beaches On Naxos Island, Greece

 CAR RENTAL

-Normally, we wouldn’t advocate hiring a car when visiting a Greek Island, but Naxos is huge, and if you have your own set of wheels, especially an air-conditioned set, it will make your life so much easier and allow you to visit the best beaches on Naxos.
+Normally, we wouldn’t advocate hiring a car when visiting a Greek island, but the island is huge and if you have your own set of wheels, especially an air-conditioned set, it will make for a far more seamless time of visiting the best beaches on Naxos.

-Plenty of locals talked about 30-minute drives stretching into traffic-clogged 2+ hours through July and August, especially leading into Agios Prokopios, and into Chora, so keep that in mind.
+Traffic can be an issue; plenty of locals talked about 30-minute drives stretching into traffic-clogged 2+ hour journeys through July and August, especially leading into Agios Prokopios and Chora, so keep that in mind.

-ATVs and scooters afford great flexibility and freedom, however, due to the size and undulation of Naxos, we wouldn’t necessarily recommend them unless you’re exploring the area between Chora and Plaka only - otherwise, we’d definitely recommend a car, regardless of your budget.
+Due to the size and undulation of Naxos, we wouldn’t necessarily recommend scooter or ATV unless you’re exploring the area between Chora and Plaka only.
+Note that you’ll also need proof of a motorbike license to rent a scooter in Greece.

 THE MELTEMI WINDS